yonseicasl/Nebula/README.md

 Alternatively, you may specify a benchmark of a particular size to build it by typing a command in the following format.

-    $ ./nebula.sh build <benchmark> <size>
+    $ ./nebula.sh build <network> <size>

 For instance, a small benchmark of AlexNet can be built as follows.
-Possible options for the <benchmark> and <size> fields are listed after the example.
+Possible options for the <network> and <size> fields are listed after the example.

     $ ./nebula.sh build alexnet small

 Nebula v1.0 includes seven different types of neural networks, and each network has three different size options, i) large (L), medium (M), and small (S).
 The large benchmark of a given network type represents the full-fledged neural network, and the medium and small benchmarks are down-sized representations.
 Small benchmarks on average about 10-15x faster to run than full-fldged counterparts, while exhibiting similar hardware performance and characteristics.
 Medium benchmarks in general reduce the runtime by 3-5x with more similar emulation of full-fledged networks.
 The benchmarks have been rigorously validated across a variety of platforms including CPUs, GPUs, FPGAs, and NPUs.
-The following lists possible <benchmark> and <size> options to put in the script run command shown above.
+The following lists possible <network> and <size> options to put in the script run command shown above.

-    Build command: ./nebula.sh build <benchmark> <size>
+    Build command: ./nebula.sh build <network> <size>

-    <benchmark> options: alexnet, dbn, lstm, mlp, resnet, rnn, vgg
+    <network> options: alexnet, dbn, lstm, mlp, resnet, rnn, vgg
     <size> options: large, medium, small